JonGarbayo/absalign/README.md

 </p>

 #What?
-Absalign is a micro CSS framework you can use to **align vertically and horizontally** fixed or absolute elements just with some **simple classes**!
+Absalign is a micro CSS library you can use to **align vertically and horizontally** fixed or absolute elements just with some **simple classes**!

 Check the demo **[here](http://jongarbayo.github.io/absalign "absalign demo page.")**!